 More Bio (Historical) of our CEO/Managing Member

 Previously Dr. Darko was Senior Director and Head of the Clinical Research Department at Upsher-Smith Laboratories, Inc., in Maple Grove, MN; Executive Director of Global Clinical Neuroscience (across Discovery and Development) at AstraZeneca Pharmaceuticals in Wilmington, DE and Södertälje, Sweden; Vice President and Medical Director of the Phase I Unit, California Clinical Trials, in Beverly Hills, CA; Head of the Neuroimmunology Laboratory at The Scripps Research Institute in the Dept. of Neuropharmacology in La Jolla, CA; and Associate Professor at the University of California, San Diego, School of Medicine in La Jolla CA. His private medical practice was in Scottsdale, AZ.
 Dr. Darko earned his medical degree at the Indiana University School of Medicine and his bachelor of science in physics from the University of Notre Dame in South Bend, IN.

 Link to Dr. Darko’s LinkedIn Page

-That’s what we are about.
-We would value your comments if you would be willing to offer them.
-As noted above, this is a living, responsive site, ever changing to meet the needs of its members and readership.
+That’s what we’re about.
+We would value your comments.
+As we said above, this is a living, responsive site, ever changing to meet the needs of its subscribers and readership.